 - In Person: Apply in person at an Income Maintenance Administration (IMA) Service Center.
 Locate a center online or call 202-727-5355 for help.

-- Paper Application: Download an application form, complete it, and and then submit it by mail, in person, or by fax.
+- Paper Application: Download an application form, complete it, and then submit it by mail, in person, or by fax.
 Visit DCHealthLink.com or call 1-855-532-5465 for help

 District of Columbia Medicaid enrollment numbers

-District of Columbia Medicaid history
+District of Columbia Medicaid managed care

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.